DS-100/sp22/grad_proj/gradproject.md

 ### Topic 2: Climate and the Environment <a name="climate"></a>

 #### Dataset A: General Measurements and Statistics <a name="2-a"></a>

+Note: You may not choose this dataset of you are already using the AQI or Traffic datasets for the final project.

 This dataset contains some general statistics and measurements of various aspects of the climate and the environment.
 You can access all the data [here](https://data100.datahub.berkeley.edu/hub/user-redirect/git-pull?repo=https://github.com/DS-100/sp21&urlpath=tree/sp21/grad_proj/Topic%202%20-%20Climate%20and%20the%20Environment&branch=main) within `Dataset_A.zip` on DataHub.
 It includes the following reports: